What Makes The Norelco 4100 The Best Electric Shaver?

 This increase in cost is significant for many buyers, which might help explain why the 4100 continues to outsell both models despite being quite a bit older.

-- Perfection in every pass: Each shaving head moves in 8 directions to cut up to 20 percent more hair
+- Perfection in every pass: Each shaving head moves in 8 directions to cut up to 20% more hair and 30% closer

-- Special Wet & Dry electric Edition with aquatec technology so you can enjoy a comfortable dry shave or a refreshing wet...
+- With special Aquatec technology you can enjoy a comfortable dry shave or a refreshing wet shave with gel or foam

 The last Norelco unit to consider is the Norelco 8900, which the company boldly claims provide “perfection with every pass”.